-How to Report Any Incidence of Sexual Violence or Misconduct (Online Portal)
+How to Report Any Incidence of Sexual Violence or Misconduct (Online Reporting Form)

 Any Lee College student or employee may anonymously report suspected sexual misconduct.
-Convercent is a confidential anonymous incident reporting system for Lee College students, faculty and staff.
-It is not part of the college, but it notifies appropriate personnel while protecting the identity of the person who filed a report.
-It is available 24/7/365 online or by calling toll-free 1-800-461-9330.
-Check out this link, to make an online report.
+This tool notifies appropriate personnel while protecting the identity of the person who filed a report.
+It is available 24/7/365 online or by calling toll-free 1.800.461.9330.
+Check out this link to make an online report.

 - Dr. Rosemary Coffman, Associate Dean | Student Affairs

 firstname.lastname@example.org | 281.425.6387